WeDontPanic/KanjiReadingFrequency/README.md

 # KanjiReadingFrequency
-Tool to analyze frequency info of various readings of Kanji
+Tool to analyze frequency info of various readings of Kanji using resources from Jotoba